 Abriendo Caminos les invita a participar en nuestro programa que empieza el 10 ó 17 de Marzo de 6:00 pm a 8:00 pm En Christopher Hall.
 Nuestro programa cuenta con 3 evaluaciones y diferentes talleres en que usted puede participar.
 Los talleres están enfocados en prevenir y tratar la obesidad infantil y promueve sanos comportamientos nutricionales y estilo de vida entre familias hispanas de México y Puerto Rico.
 La primera evaluación es el 10 de Marzo.
 Se efectuará un sorteo y se definirá que familias se quedan en el grupo verde ó en el grupo amarillo.
 Por atender a las 3 evaluaciones se les compensará su tiempo con $85 dólares y a los que participen en el grupo amarillo obtendrán $10 dólares más por atender a cada taller de dos horas, una vez a la semana.
 Por favor haz click aquí para obtener más información.

-- Margarita Teran-Garcia, PhD, Program Director, MD, Assistant Professor, Food Science and Human Nutrition
+- Margarita Teran-Garcia, MD, PhD, FTOS, Program Director, Assistant Professor, Human Development and Family Studies

-- Angela Wiley, PhD, Program Co-Director, Professor, Human Development and Family Studies
+- Norma E Gonzalez, M.F.A., D.Sc., Program Coordinator, Human Development and Family Studies

 - Barbara Fiese, PhD, Family Resiliency Center Director, Human Development and Family Studies